 Page content

-Graduates who wish to apply for the DMEA Newcomer Award must register with the bsg on the DMEA booking portal (hereinafter referred to as the "portal") and submit their application via the portal.
+Graduates who wish to apply for the DMEA sparks Award must register with the bsg on the DMEA booking portal (hereinafter referred to as the "portal") and submit their application via the portal.
 By registering on the portal, applicants agree to these conditions of participation.

 1. Objective